long-covid-hg/pca_projection/docs/plot_projected_pc.md

   --ancestry-file [path to ancestry file] \
   --ancestry-col [ancestry column name]
 ```
+The named ancestry file (passed to `--ancestry-file`) should have the same ID columns as the phenotype and covariate files (see above).

 If your cohort submits multiple analyses, please run the script with different `--phenotype-col`.
 It will automatically excludes samples without case/control status.